Advancing Quantum Otto Engine Performance via Additional Magnetic Field and Effective Negative Temperature: Conclusion

-Summarising, we build a quantum Otto engine in which the four strokes involve additional magnetic fields in the \(z\)-direction and the rotating magnetic field applied in the \((x,y)\)-plane.
-We explored that by manipulating the strength of the additional magnetic field and other parameters involved in the system, we can enhance efficiency compared to the one without the magnetic field in the \(z\)-direction.
-We analytically compute the transition probability, total work, and the average heat which leads to a closed form expression of the efficiency in the engine.
-We found that the increase in strength of the additional magnetic field does not universally increase the efficiency.
-A critical strength of the constant magnetic field exists for a fixed driving time.
-With a very high driving time, such an advantage disappears.
-We argued that generated coherence in the expansion and compression strokes and the transition probability for a moderate driving time can be accountable for the gain in efficiency of the proposed quantum Otto engine.
+For the analytical treatment, the unitary evolution of the system is formulated in a rotating basis.
+Using this approach, we calculated the transition probability as a function of driving time with the variation in the strength of the magnetic field in the \(z\)-direction.
+Notably, we observed that the transition probability exhibits an increment for specific values of the strength of the magnetic field, leading to the enhanced efficiency in the quantum engine.
+To further analyze the engine's performance, we analytically expressed the total work and average heat, allowing us to derive a closed-form expression for the efficiency of the engine.
+Interestingly, we found that the increase in the strength of the additional magnetic field does not universally enhance the efficiency.
+Instead, there exists a critical strength for the magnetic field at a fixed driving time which leads to the improvement in the engine.
+Additionally, we observed that at very high driving times, such an advantage in efficiency diminishes.
+We argued that the generation of coherence during the expansion and compression strokes, along with the transition probability for a moderate driving time, is linked to the increased efficiency of the proposed quantum Otto engine.

-Realization of any quantum devices suffers imperfections or impurities during building or during the running of the engines.
-We showed that the frequency involved in all the strokes has some disorder.
-We observed that if such parameters are chosen randomly from Gaussian or uniform distribution, the quenched averaged efficiency can still be higher than the system without a constant magnetic field.
-It illustrates that the quantum Otto engine presented here is robust against impurities.
 The results obtained here indicate that the performance of the quantum heat engines can be improved even by locally tunable properties like the coherence of the system.

+In the realization of quantum devices, imperfections or impurities inevitably arise during their construction or operation.
+Given the inherent presence of disorder, it becomes crucial to estimate the robustness of these devices against such imperfections in order to achieve precision and accuracy.
+In our study, we specifically investigated the impact of the disorder on the frequencies associated with all the strokes of the quantum engine.
+We illustrated that even when these parameters are randomly chosen from Gaussian or uniform distributions, the quenched averaged efficiency of the system can still surpass that of the engine without a constant magnetic field, thereby demonstrating the robustness of the presented quantum Otto engine against impurities.

+This work presents a promising avenue for future research.
+Firstly, the observed increase in efficiency opens up possibilities for exploring similar advancements in other thermodynamic engines by manipulating locally addressable system parameters.
+Additionally, the demonstrated robustness against impurities holds a great promise for building quantum engines including the implementation of effective negative temperature in laboratories with other physical substrates.